jina-ai/finetuner/docs/get-started/how-it-works.md

 # {octicon}`question` How Does it Work?

 From an algorithmic perspective,
-**Finetuner** leverages the contrastive approach to improve your model for similarity matching.
+Finetuner leverages the contrastive approach to improve your model for similarity matching.

-### Step 1: Convert a model into an embedding model
+*Step 1: Convert your model into an embedding model*

 Finetuner interprets the backbone model architecture, removes the default *head*, applies *pooling* and freezes layers that do not need to be trained.